hapv3/neural-compiler/README.md

 kernels (or TensorFlow Lite for Microcontrollers reference kernels in the case of the UNIDIRECTIONAL_SEQUENCE_LSTM operator).
 The following list indicates which version is used for comparison:
+* Vela 3.12.0 to current supports TensorFlow 2.16
-* Vela 3.11.0 to current supports TensorFlow 2.15
+* Vela 3.11.0 supports TensorFlow 2.15
 * Vela 3.10.0 supports TensorFlow 2.14
 * Vela 3.9.0 supports TensorFlow 2.12
 * Vela 3.8.0 supports TensorFlow 2.11